What Is a Low Vision Examination?

 - What resources and rehabilitation services are available to help me?

-The low vision examination should include the following components:
+A comprehensive low vision examination always includes the following components:

 A Health and Medication History

-- Your overall heath and that of your immediate family
+- Your overall health and that of your immediate family

 - The medications you are taking (prescription and over-the-counter)

 - Questions about high blood pressure (hypertension), diabetes, smoking, and sun exposure.

 A Vision History

 - How well you can see at present, including any recent changes in your vision